Links updated, February 2016

 Or call: 1.800.949.4232 (Voice/TTY)

 The ADA National Network provides information, guidance and training on the Americans with Disabilities Act (ADA), tailored to meet the needs of business, government and individuals at local, regional and national levels.
-The ADA National Network consists of ten regional ADA National Network Centers located throughout the United States that provides personalized, local assistance to ensure that the ADA is implemented wherever possible.
+The ADA National Network consists of an ADA Knowledge Translation Center and 10 regional centers located throughout the United States that provides personalized, local assistance to ensure that the ADA is implemented wherever possible.
 This is not an enforcement or regulatory agency, but a helpful resource supporting the ADA’s mission to “make it possible for everyone with a disability to live a life of freedom and equality.”
 (Formerly known as the DBTACs, the Disability and Business Technical Assistance Centers.)

 Accessible Community Transportation in Our Nation (Project ACTION)